BrunoCestari/PPE-Detection/README.md

 Conducted concurrently with Experiment 3.
 Attempted to implement Faster R-CNN from scratch, and faced challenges to make it work  and, consequently, explored alternative approaches.

-Stumbled upon a remarkable repository from [sovit-123](https://github.com/sovit-123): [fasterrcnn-pytorch-training-pipeline](https://github.com/sovit-123/fasterrcnn-pytorch-training-pipeline?tab=readme-ov-file#Train-on-Custom-Dataset](https://github.com/sovit-123/fasterrcnn-pytorch-training-pipeline?tab=readme-ov-file#Train-on-Custom-Dataset) that provide an easy pipeline for Faster R-CNN training using XML forma t data.
+Stumbled upon an amazing repository from [sovit-123](https://github.com/sovit-123): [fasterrcnn-pytorch-training-pipeline](https://github.com/sovit-123/fasterrcnn-pytorch-training-pipeline?tab=readme-ov-file#Train-on-Custom-Dataset) that provide an easy pipeline for Faster R-CNN training using XML forma t data.
 Used Kaggle T4 x 2 GPUs for training, treating the background as a class.

 I encountered challenges when attempting to log experiments with ClearML, so I switched to Weights and Biases.
 While using WandB in Kaggle, I faced issues as there was no way to input data in the Command-Line Interface (CLI).
 I resolved this by employing wandb.login() before initiating the training process.
 I trained the model for 50 epochs due to poor performance observed in the initial 20 epochs: